yhctung/SimpleTodo/README.md

 The following **optional** features are implemented:

-* [ ] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list
+* [x] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list

-The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories:
 <img src='https://github.com/yhctung/SimpleTodo/blob/master/walkthrough.gif' width=200><br>
 GIF created with [LiceCap](http://www.cockos.com/licecap/).

-## Notes

-Describe any challenges encountered while building the app.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2018] [Yung-Hsin Tung]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.